edgelesssys/contrast/docs/docs/deployment.md

 contrast set -c "${coordinator}:1313" resources/
 ```

+This will use the reference values from the manifest file to attest the Coordinator.
 After this step, the Coordinator will start issuing TLS certificates to the workloads.
 The init container
 will fetch a certificate for the workload and the workload is started.